-The proposal subject to conditions is considered to be an acceptable form of development which accords with the relevant policies of the Core Strategy and for the reasons discussed above it is recommended accordingly.
+The proposal subject to conditions is considered to be an acceptable form of development which will maintain the special interest of the listed building and accords with the relevant policies of the Core Strategy.
+For the reasons discussed above it is recommended accordingly.

-RECOMMENDATION:

-That planning permission is granted.
+RECOMMENDATION: That listed building consent is granted.